-As demonstrated by the graph above, with the exception of FY 2020, the overall number of allegations has generally decreased during the FY 2018 - 2022.
-For example, while race was the primary basis alleged in FY 2020, with the exception of the significant uptick for that fiscal year, the basis has trended downward generally since FY 2018.
-While the two (2) complaints alleging race discrimination in FY 2022 reflects a slight increase from FY 2021 (for which there were zero (0) complaints), when viewing the overall data from the four preceding years, the numbers still continue to trend downward.
+As demonstrated by the graph above, with the exception of FY 2020, the overall number of allegations has generally decreased during the FY 2019 - 2023 period.
+For example, while race was the primary basis alleged in FY 2020 (with a high spike in number of complaints), and not alleged at all in FY 2021, the basis has otherwise been consistent with or lower than FY 2019; in fact, the single complaint with a race basis in FY 2023 reflects a decrease from FY 2022 (for which there were two (2) complaints).
+Thus, when viewing the overall data from the four preceding years, the numbers generally continue to trend downward from the high of fourteen (14) in FY 2020.

-Similarly, while there was one (1) complaint filed in FY 2022 alleging sex as a basis and two (2) complaints alleging disability as a basis and the number of complaints concerning each have remained the same between FY2021 and FY2022, an analysis of the four preceding years demonstrates a downward trend for the overall number of complaints filed concerning these bases.
+Similarly, while there were two (2) complaints filed in FY 2023 alleging color as a basis and two (2) complaints alleging sex as a basis, the number of complaints involving each have remained relatively consistent between FY 2019 and FY 2023.
+There is a notable exception of a 50% or more increase in each category for FY 2020, a year which saw a substantial increase in overall complaint activity.

-Also, the graph demonstrates there was one (1) complaint concerning color and one (1) complaint concerning national origin in FY 2022, compared to zero (0) complaints alleging color or national origin in FY 2021.
-While there is a slight increase in these complaints from the last fiscal year, when viewing the four preceding years, there is still a downward trend overall for complaints filed with allegations of color and national origin.
+Also, the graph demonstrates there was one (1) complaint concerning national origin and one (1) complaint concerning disability in FY 2023, which is on par with complaints concerning national origin in FY 2022 (1 complaint), but a 50% decrease from FY 2022 complaints alleging disability (2 complaints).
+When viewing the four preceding years, overall there is a downward trend overall for complaints involving national origin and disability.